martinlasek/martinlasek/README.md

 Nice to meet you!
 I'm currently working at Alaska Airlines as a software engineer.
 I love working on new challenges and always have a side project that pushes my boundaries!
-Most of the time that work is live streamed on **Twitch**.
+Most of the time that side project work is streamed on **Twitch**.
 Feel free to join a session of code and chill ✨

 ## My Apps
 Feel free to download them at no cost 🚀